punit0898/Accident-Detection-System/README.md

 │ Status: Ready to upload video                              │ │ [Progress bar]                                             │
 │                                                             │
-│ Emails will be sent to: singhpunitice00@gmail.com          │
+│ Emails will be sent to: Gmail          │ └─────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────┘